na-stewart/Free-SafeSurf/README.md

 - Family: Rejects all questionable adult content and blocks access to mixed content sites (like Reddit).

 ### Days Enforced
-This setting will initiate the SafeSurf enforcer (for all local accounts) which is a program that prevents filter circumvention.
+This setting will initiate the SafeSurf enforcer (for all local accounts) which prevents circumvention.
 It has been designed to be difficult for technical and non-technical users to get around.
 Once activated, SafeSurf settings cannot be overridden until it expires.
 It is recommended to find what configuration works well for you before enabling the enforcer.

 ## Troubleshooting

 ### I cannot connect to the internet.
-In the instance that SafeSurf causes connectivity issues, it is recommended to simply utilize the Windows network adapter troubleshooter.
-This will in most instances fix your connectivity issues.
+In the instance that SafeSurf causes connectivity issues, it is recommended to utilize the Windows network adapter troubleshooter.
+This will in most cases fix your connectivity issues.

 ### Why does SafeSurf ask for administrator priviliges?
-Functionality including setting DNS, manipulating the hosts file, and some anti-circumvention measures require elevation to function.
+Functionality including custom DNS, manipulating the hosts file, and some anti-circumvention measures require elevation to function.

 ### Accountability Partner
 If necessary, set up an "accountability partner" account that would act as the adminstrator of your device.
 Next remove administrator privileges from other users,